 Successful businesses seek opportunities wherever they may be, more.
 The company can demolish, decontaminate, encapsulate or as Shaw Contracting has been demonstrating.
-Since completing the dispose of contaminated waste under the strictest of guidelines. bulk earthworks package for the Brighton Bypass project, and before that major civil works on both the Kingston and Dilston bypass projects, Shaw has a purpose-built mining fleet including the largest contract Shaw has looked further afield to keep their staff and plant in work, as excavators (120 tonnes) in Tasmania.
-The reliability of the company's large government-funded projects become scarce on their home turf. equipment is legendary, owing to a combination of skilled operators and great maintenance.
+Since completing the bulk earthworks package for the Brighton Bypass project, and before that major civil works on both the Kingston and Dilston bypass projects, Shaw has looked further afield to keep their staff and plant in work, as large government-funded projects become scarce on their home turf.

-Since being founded in Tasmania 76 years ago as a family blacksmithing business, Shaw has grown into a multi-faceted, highly efficient specialist Shaw's steel fabrication workshop can build buckets, rippers, fences, walkways, bridge spans, and one-off components.
-The pre-cast operator in the mining, civil engineering and environmental management field.
-This talent is now being exported to the mainland, with the concrete team manufactures beams, culverts, walls and specialised predominantly Tasmanian workforce currently engaged on projects in structures for clients' jobs. the Northern Territory, New South Wales and at home in Tasmania.
+Since being founded in Tasmania 76 years ago as a family blacksmithing business, Shaw has grown into a multi-faceted, highly efficient specialist operator in the mining, civil engineering and environmental management field.
+This talent is now being exported to the mainland, with the predominantly Tasmanian workforce currently engaged on projects in the Northern Territory, New South Wales and at home in Tasmania.